AdobeDocs/adobeio-events/cli/template_generator_cli.md

       ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
     ```

 5. You can then enter the name of the action you want to use for the events project (by default, `publish-event` will be used) and press enter.
-This triggers the creation of a project that contains the Events Template to publish cloud events and Web Assets.
+This triggers the creation of a project that contains the Events Template to publish [CloudEvents]( https://cloudevents.io) and Web Assets.

     ```shell
     You are about to initialize the project '{PROJECT_NAME_FROM_CONSOLE}'